COIC/Institutional Change

 Sofia Betancourt, GA 2018

-I want to read the First Parish COIC Report to the First Parish Standing Committee.
+I want to read the First Parish COIC First Year Report (April 2023).

 I want to read the BLUU 2022 Report on it’s origins and accomplishments.